ncoghlan/misc/notes/python3/questions_and_answers.rst

 * Yes, we know this migration is disruptive.
-* Yes, we know that some sections of the community have never personally experienced the problems with the Python 2 Unicode model that this migration is designed to eliminate
+* Yes, we know that some sections of the community have never personally experienced the problems with the Python 2 Unicode model that this migration is designed to eliminate, or otherwise prefer the closer alignment between the Python 2 text model and the POSIX test model.
 * Yes, we know that many of those problems had already been solved by some sections of the community to their own satisfaction.
 * Yes, we know that by attempting to fix these problems in the core Unicode